cipry13/Android_me/README.md

 * Screen split in 3 different Fragmets: Head, Body, Legs
 * Change look when a body part is clicked (phone+tablet)
 * Select all 3 body parts then click next to see changes (phone)
+* Update the Android when a body part is clicked from the left menu (tablet)